scaleway/scaleway-csi/examples/kubernetes/README.md

 all the PVC created with the StorageClass `scw-bssd-enc` will be encrypted at rest with the passphrase `myawesomepassphrase`.

 The [Per Volume Secret](https://kubernetes-csi.github.io/docs/secrets-and-credentials-storage-class.html#per-volume-secrets) can also be used to avoid having one passphrase per StorageClass.

+Please note that prior to `v0.2.1` the expansion of encrypted volume was not possible, `PV` created without the `csi.storage.k8s.io/node-stage-secret` annotations will need to be patched by hand if expansion is needed.
+Be sure to be extra carefull doing so as the needed fields are immutable and you'll need to force the patch (backup any data, switch the `reclaimPolicy` of the volume to `Retain`, ...).